Are Mesothelioma Settlements Taxable?

 Due to the severity of this cancer, the VA awards veterans with mesothelioma a 100% disability rating, making them eligible for the most compensation possible.

-This disability rating allows veterans with mesothelioma to receive $3,737.85 a month.
-More compensation may be available to veterans with spouses and dependent children.
+This rating allows veterans with mesothelioma to receive $3,831.30 a month in disability compensation.
+More money may be available to veterans with spouses and dependent children.

 Sokolove Law: Securing Mesothelioma Settlements Nationwide